tejzz143/VFS-tj/README.md

-Download the executable(.exe) for this project from the link below link : https://github.com/tejzz143/VFS-tj/releases/tag/VFS
+Download the executable(.exe) for this project using this link link : https://github.com/tejzz143/VFS-tj/releases/tag/VFS

 NOTE : after downloading run the VFS_ST.exe as administrator for the first time.